stnolting/neo430/README.md

 | -Os + NEO430_MULDIV* | 12.98              | 0.129 Coremarks/MHz   |
 | -O2 + NEO430_MULDIV* | 15.26              | 0.152 Coremarks/MHz   |

-*) Using the NEO430 MULDIV unit for the core of the matrix multiplications
+*) Using the NEO430 MULDIV unit for the core of the matrix multiplications.

 Even though a score of 6.57 can outnumber certain architectures and configurations (see the score table on the coremark homepage), the relative score of 0.065 coremarks per second might pretty low.
 But you have to keep in mind that benchmark